cdelahousse/Radio-Tray-Documentation/draft.markdown

   $> `cd /tmp && mkdir radiotray && cd radiotray`

-1. Download the tarball from the URL listed on [package's](https://aur.archlinux.org/packages/radiotray/) page.
+2. Download the tarball from the URL listed on [package's](https://aur.archlinux.org/packages/radiotray/) page.

   $> `wget https://aur.archlinux.org/packages/ra/radiotray/radiotray.tar.gz`

-1. Extract the `PKGBUILD` file from the tarball to the new directory and navigate to it.
+3. Extract the `PKGBUILD` file from the tarball to the new directory and navigate to it.

   $> `tar -zxvf radiotray.tar.gz`

   $> `cd radiotray`

-1. Build the package and resolve the dependencies listed within the `PKGBUILD` file.
+4. Build the package which will resolve the required dependencies listed within the `PKGBUILD` file.

   $> `makepkg -s`

-1. Use the `pacman` package manager to install the built binary package, replacing the filename with the appropriate one.
+5. Use the `pacman` package manager to install the built binary package, replacing the filename with the appropriate one.

   $> `pacman -U radiotray-*-*-i686.pkg.tar.xz`